-The fifth evacuation measurement at a hospital was held at an intensive care (IC) and therefor involved more uncoupling of medical equipment.
-For this reason, the uncoupling times cannot be one to one compared to the other measurements in the hospitals 1 through 4.
-Two men and one woman of respectively 45, 34, and 31 years old conducted the drill.
+The fifth evacuation measurement at a hospital is one that cannot be compared to the other measurements because the drill was held at an intensive care (IC).
+2 men and one woman of respectively 45, 34, and 31 years old conducted the drill.
 The younger man and woman had experienced an evacuation drill with a bed once, while the older man had no experience in conducting an evacuation.
 None of them have experienced an actual fire emergency situation.
 Even though all three persons have much experience in moving hospital beds because their profession involves nursing IC patients.
 In total, two beds were evacuated in five rounds.

-In contrast to the other experiments two dummies (instead of real people used in the other experiments) were used for this evacuation drill because it is easier to connect them to the different pumps and devices that are generally in use on an IC patient.
-Both teams were told to uncouple the patients as quickly as possible, but in a well-considered way: as if it were a real patient that could be harmed.
+Two dummies were used for this evacuation drill because it is easier to connect them to the different pumps and devices that are generally in use on an IC patient.
+Both teams were told to uncouple the patients as quickly as possible, but in a well-considered way: as if it were a real patient that could be harmed if anything went wrong.

-5 FIRE SIMULATION
+5 SIMULATION

-A fire simulation is conducted in the computer program 'Fire Dynamic simulator' (FDS).
-FDS uses the Large Eddy Simulation (LES) method to solve its input based on a case study with different settings to analyse the distribution in the outcome.
+A simulation of a case study is conducted in the computer program 'Fire Dynamic simulator' (FDS).
+FDS uses the Large Eddy Simulation (LES) method to solve its input.
+One case study is investigated with different settings to analyse the distribution in the outcome.
 The simulation is performed to retrieve an ASET on the case study.
-The simulation model is set up from the ground plan, see Fig. 3 and additional data from the hospital measurements taken at hospital #2.
-The data from the simulation can then later be compared with the data achieved by the experiments.
-The simulated fire is assumed to be a cellulose ( $C_4H_6O_3$ ) fire with a heat of combustion of 17500 kJ/kg and a soot yield of 0.026 g/g (fuel controlled).
-The simulation initiates at t=0 seconds with a pre-defined heat release rate and time constant as described in Table 2.
+The simulation model is set up from the ground plan and additional data from the hospital measurements taken at hospital #2.
+The simulation initiates at t=0 seconds with a pre-defined heat release rate and time constant as described in paragraph 2.2.
 One should note that the smouldering phase therefore is skipped and the fire might already be detected.
 Because one cannot judge when the fire would be detected, t=0 is taken as the point where the fire probably would be detected by either the patients inside the room (this would involve a detection and response time of the person) or by the smoke detector.
 It is assumed that the people inside the room are bedbound and cannot evacuate themselves.
-Help is assumed to arrive at the scene within 60 seconds after t=0, as was generally the case in the hospitals with a BET at the same floor level.
+Help is assumed to arrive at the scene within 60 seconds after t=0.